opennetworkinglab/onos-p4-tutorial/EXERCISE-3.md

 You may realize that at this point that the switch will perform IPv6 routing nondiscriminately, which is technically incorrect.
-The switch should only route Ethernet frames that are destined for the router's Ethernet address.
+The switch should only route Ethernet frames that are destined for the router's Ethernet address(the `myStationMac` from network config).

 To address this issue, you will need to create a table that will match the destination Ethernet address and mark the packet for routing if there is a match.